 An important part of the experience of the Microcampus is to step away from the comforts of home for a few weeks.
 You will be able to connect with your family on a daily basis via Skype or mobile phone, but there will not be an opportunity to have families visit.
 Don't worry, though; your families will be there to give big hugs when you return to Shanghai!

-During the 2017-18 school year, the estimated total cost for the 28-day trip is 17700 RMB.
+During the 2017-18 school year, the estimated total cost for the 28-day trip is 17700 RMB, based on a minimum of 12 students.
 This includes airfare, food, lodging, supplies, and learning activities.